bahmanm/BahmanM.Flow/docs/pages/for-contributors/design-rationale.md

 This design keeps the `FlowEngine` completely ignorant of complex behaviours, fulfilling its role as a simple, dumb interpreter.

 ### 8a.
-The Pragmatic API for Behaviours
+The Pragmatic API for Behaviours: Pure vs. Failable Nodes

-A key design decision was how to handle the application of a behaviour to different types of operations.
-Flow takes a pragmatic approach, distinguishing between behaviours that alter execution strategy and those that apply custom logic.
+A key design question is how execution-altering behaviours should apply to different kinds of operations.
+Flow takes a pragmatic approach that prioritises developer experience and the Principle of Least Surprise.

-*   **Execution Behaviours (`.WithRetry()`, `.WithTimeout()`): A Silent No-Op**
+*   **Application on Pure Nodes (e.g., `.Select()`): A Deliberate No-Op**

-    These built-in behaviours are designed to modify failable operations like `Create` or `Chain`.
-Applying a retry or a timeout to a pure, non-failable transformation like `Select` is a logical contradiction.
+    What should happen when you apply a `.WithRetry()` to a pure, in-memory transformation like `.Select()`?
+Since the operation cannot fail, retrying it is a logical contradiction.

-    While Flow could throw a runtime `InvalidOperationException` in this case, the chosen behavior is to make this a **silent no-op**.
-The operator will simply return an equivalent flow.

-    This is a conscious trade-off that prioritizes a frictionless developer experience.
+    While Flow could throw a runtime `InvalidOperationException`, the chosen behaviuor is to make this a **silent no-op**.
+The operator simply returns an equivalent flow.
+This is a conscious trade-off that favours a frictionless developer experience.
 A user might refactor a `Chain` into a `Select` (because the operation was made pure), and they should not be punished by having their code suddenly throw an exception because they forgot to remove a now-redundant `.WithRetry()` call.

-    Flow favors robustness, and treating the invalid application as a no-op is the most robust and least surprising behavior.

-*   **Custom Behaviours (`.WithBehaviour()`): Universal Application**

-    The generic `.WithBehaviour()` operator, in contrast, is designed for maximum flexibility.

-    It allows users to create any kind of cross-cutting concern, such as logging, auditing, or state tracking.

-    These concerns are often relevant to *every* step in a flow, not just the failable ones.

-    Therefore, `.WithBehaviour()` can be applied to *any* node in the flow.

-    It does not perform a no-op on pure transformations, allowing developers to build powerful, universal behaviours that can observe or interact with the entire Flow.
+*   **Application on Failable Nodes (e.g., `Create`, `Chain`, `WithResource`): Defined Semantic Interaction**

+    In contrast, when applied to failable, effectful nodes, these behaviours have powerful and specific semantics defined by the architecture (and captured in the ADRs).
+For example:
+    -   `.WithTimeout()` wraps the entire operation—including the whole `WithResource` lifecycle—in a timed scope to provide a complete safety net.
+    -   `.WithRetry()` is designed to re-execute the failable operation, including the full re-acquisition of resources when applied to a `WithResource` block.

-This two-pronged approach provides both safety and predictability for the built-in execution modifiers and maximum power and flexibility for user-defined custom behaviours.
+This two-pronged approach provides both safety and predictability for the built-in execution modifiers where it matters, and forgiveness where it doesn't.

 # 9. The `Validate` Operator and Value-Introspection